srImathE satakOpAya nama:

 - AyninRa – those entities that exist.
 When these entities are considered as they are, aikyam (sameness/oneness) can not be explained (since each entity is distinct naturally).

-- Any word (relating to matter) represents three aspects – the achith (insentient/body), jIvAthmA who is the abimAni of that achith (the jIvAthmA who controls that achith) and paramAthmA who is the antharyAmi (in-dwelling soul) of that jIvathmA.
+- Any word (relating to matter) represents three aspects – the achith (insentient/body), jIvAthmA who is the abhimAni of that achith (the jIvAthmA who controls that achith) and paramAthmA who is the antharyAmi (in-dwelling soul) of that jIvathmA.
 (For example, when we say “sheep” – that indicates the sheep’s body, the jIvAthmA inside the sheep’s body which control’s the body and finally the paramAthmA which controls that jIvAthmA.
 It is explained by emperumAnAr in vEdhArththa sangraham that one who is not learned in vEdhAntham will only see the sheep’s body but the learned ones will see all 3 entities through that word).

 - This pAsuram reflects the same meaning of chAndhOgya upanishath vAkyam (statement) “idham sarvam brahma kalu” (isn’t this all brahmam?) and “thathvamasi” (that brahmam which has the entire universe as its body is the same brahmam that has you (AthmA) as its body as well).
 Here the real meaning of thathvamasi is beautifully explained.
-In the first pAsuram, bhagavAn‘s auspicious qualities, being in the spiritual realm and having divine form are explained.
-In the second pAsuram, his glorious nature is explained. “thath” in “thathvamasi” refers to previously explained brahmam with such great qualities which is explained by the “avar” (respectable him) in the end of this pAsuram.
+In the first pAsuram, bhagavAn‘s auspicious qualities, being in the spiritual realm and having divine form were explained.
+In the second pAsuram, his glorious nature was explained. “thath” in “thathvamasi” refers to previously explained brahmam with such great qualities which is explained by the “avar” (respectable him) at the end of this pAsuram.
 “Ay ninRa” explains paramAthmA which exists along with the jIvAthmAs and achith (matter).
 Thus, oneness of brahmam and chith/achith is explained through sAmAnadhikaraNyam – that the same brahmam is the substratum for all chith and achith.